 There are three time zones in Chile: continental Chile, Easter Island and Magallanes Region.
-Clocks change only in two time zones: continental Chile (the offset or time difference goes from GMT-3 to GMT-4) and on Easter Island and Salas y Gomez Island (from GMT-5 to GMT-6).
+Clocks change only in two time zones: continental Chile (GMT-4 Standard Time) and on Easter Island and Salas y Gomez Island (GMT-6).

-In 2019, Continental Chile goes to Daylight Saving Time at midnight on 8 September.
-Clocks will return to Standard Time on 4 April 2020.
-Easter Island moves to DST two hours before Continental Chile, at 2200 hrs on 7 September 2019.
+In 2019, Continental Chile went to Daylight Saving Time at midnight on 8 September.
+Clocks returned to Standard Time on 4 April 2020.
+Easter Island moved to DST two hours before Continental Chile, at 2200 hrs on 7 September 2019.
 Magallanes Region does not operate DST.

 Chile reintroduced Daylight Saving Time in 2016.